moiseevigor/moiseevigor.github.io/research/preferred-directions/docs/P1-moduli-read-grad-B.md

 **Verdict: yes, and exactly.** $\delta = -\varepsilon^2 + O(\varepsilon^4)$ with leading
 coefficient 1, where $\varepsilon = |\nabla\ln B|\cdot r_L$.
 The nilpotent-deviation
-statistic reads a physical curvature gradient, invertibly.
+statistic reads a physical curvature gradient, invertibly — on this exponential profile; see the banner above for the general-profile scope.

 ## Why this experiment is the decisive one